Indonesia: Join a Team Engaging in Innovative Community Development

 Timeline for deployment:

-Summer 2021: Once appointed and fundraising and other qualifications are met, the appointee is required to attend a cross-cultural and language acquisition program and Pre-Field Orientation prior to deploying.
+Summer 2022 or earlier: Once appointed and fundraising and other qualifications are met, the appointee is required to attend a cross-cultural and language acquisition program and Pre-Field Orientation prior to deploying.

 This beautiful tropical island is home to 3.8 million people, with less than 200 known baptized believers.
 It is known for its beaches, a volcanic mountain, and thousands of houses of worship.
 The people rely primarily on fishing, agriculture, and tourism for their livelihood.
 They are a devout people with increasing openness due to tourism and development and the effect of a recent massive earthquake.